asderix/Esc/README.md

 organizations.

 ## Status
-The library is now available in the first version.
+The library is available in the stable version 1.0.1.

 ## Project website
 The official project website is here: https://esc.asderix.com/

 ## Usage
-You find a start guide with examples on the project website: https://esc.asderix.com/start.html Find the current version of the ScalaDoc here: https://esc.asderix.com/scaladoc/1-0-0/
+You find a start guide with examples on the project website: https://esc.asderix.com/start.html Find the current version of the ScalaDoc here: https://esc.asderix.com/scaladoc/1-0-1/

 ## Get binary
 You can download a complete binary with all dependencies on the project website: https://esc.asderix.com/download.html